ocristian/java-box/lambdas-and-streams/README.md

 	+ the maximum value element of the stream using the Comparator
 	+ return an Optional, since the stream may be empty
 - min(Comparator c)
-	+ the minimun value element of the stream using the Comparator
+	+ the minimum value element of the stream using the Comparator
 	+ return an Optional, since the stream may be empty

 > Primitive Type Streams (IntStream, DoubleStream and LongStream)